techMedMau/GoBackHome/README.md

 <br/>
 Developers: Yu-Hsuan Chang, Lu-Ann Su
 <br/>
-A gameProject inspire by Among Us.
+A gameProject inspired by Among Us.
 <br/>
 Simulate the shadow effect and chating system to enhance the excitement of game and interactive amoung users.
 <br/>